 These are a bit smaller than most high-end bookshelf speakers and lack the low-end bass power that larger speakers can deliver — but the difference is almost negligible.
 Generally speaking, you can get slightly better sound quality in a consumer-level set of speakers, but you'll have to shell out thousands of dollars to get a major improvement in sound quality over these.
-They come with a wooden cabinet design that works well in most spaces, but the aesthetics might clash with certain interiors.
+Also, their wooden cabinet design may not be the aesthetic you seek.

 The Sonos One SL Smart Speaker is a slightly different type of bookshelf speaker than others in our review.
 It comes as a stand-alone unit that plays music in 360 degrees, making it a great choice for small rooms or slightly larger rooms with a central location.
-It can also be paired with the Sonos smart speakers from our review of the best Bluetooth speakers to create a surround-sound experience.
+It can also be paired with the Sonos smart speakers from our best Bluetooth speaker review to create a surround-sound experience.
 The sound quality of this small speaker is very good for its size and digital-only compatibility.

 The obvious downside to the Sonos One SL is that it cannot connect to any wired device, making it incompatible with turntables, many home theaters, and advanced digital studio equipment.
 It is best suited for those who do most of their listening through a smartphone.
 Furthermore, the app needed to play music through the speakers seems superfluous compared to other Bluetooth speaker systems that we have tested.
 We experienced a few glitches and wish the speakers were easier to set up and connect.
 This speaker also loses some clarity at higher volumes, which is why we think it is best suited for smaller spaces.